 This page discusses the conversion of files to and from a gzip-compressed state.
-The page includes an overview of transcoding, best practices for working with associated metadata, and compressed file behavior in Google Cloud Storage.
+The page includes an overview of transcoding, best practices for working with associated metadata, and compressed file behavior in Cloud Storage.

 Transcoding and gzip

 gzip is a form of data compression: it typically reduces the size of a file.
 This allows the file to be transferred faster and stored using less space than if it were not compressed.
 Compressing a file can reduce both cost and transfer time.
-Transcoding, in Google Cloud Storage, is the automatic changing of a file's compression before it's served to a requester.
+Transcoding, in Cloud Storage, is the automatic changing of a file's compression before it's served to a requester.
 When transcoding results in a file becoming gzip-compressed, it can be considered compressive, whereas when the result is a file that is no longer gzip-compressed, it can be considered decompressive.
-Google Cloud Storage supports the decompressive form of transcoding.
+Cloud Storage supports the decompressive form of transcoding.

-an object meets these two criteria, it undergoes decompressive transcoding
+When an object meets these two criteria, it undergoes decompressive transcoding

 If the request for the object includes an